rackerlabs/support-how-to/content/how-to/cloud-databases/access-slow-query-and-general-logs-for-cloud-databases/index.md

 You can use the general query log to track all activity, including any connections to the database and all queries sent to the database.
-It can be useful when you want to check the queries being sent by a client for troubleshooting purposes.
+It can be useful when you want to check the queries sent by a client for troubleshooting purposes.

 For more information about the MySQL general query log, see the [MySQL